X34354/Species/README.md

 1. Clone this repository to your local machine using the following Git command:
 2. Navigate to the root directory of the repository:
+3. Use the requirements.txt file to install the files

 ## Execution